 Mandatory electronic fingerprints

-On February 1, 2017, Public Services and Procurement Canada (PSPC) implemented the new mandatory criminal record check process, which requires electronic fingerprinting.
-Learn when mandatory electronic fingerprints are required and why the Contract Security Program implemented this change.
+On February 1, 2017, Public Services and Procurement Canada's (PSPC) Contract Security Program (CSP) implemented the mandatory criminal record check process, which requires electronic fingerprinting.
+Learn when mandatory electronic fingerprints are required and why the Program implemented this change.
 Also find out about the validity period and the steps applicants and company security officers must take.

-Watch our new training video on changes to the criminal record check process to learn how to comply with this new requirement.
+Watch our training video on changes to the criminal record check process to learn how to comply with this requirement.

 - About mandatory electronic fingerprinting

 - How to submit a personnel security screening request requiring electronic fingerprints

 - Learn more about mandatory electronic fingerprints

 About mandatory electronic fingerprinting